Training for research students and staff

 A systematic review is a rigorous process of searching, critically appraising and synthesising evidence in relation to a specific research question.

-This course is delivered by the Libraries Research Support Team and covers searching the literature for evidence, ensuring the methodology used is comprehensive, transparent and reproducible.
+This in-person course is delivered by the Libraries Research Support Team and covers searching the literature for evidence, ensuring the methodology used is comprehensive, transparent and reproducible.

 Book via Central Short Courses